Charles Burns, Roving Artist

 Roving Artist promo video, 3′ 17″

-I’m Charles Burns and people book me as their Roving Artist for weddings, corporate dinners and a host of other events.
-I’ve written the book, made the film and always love to speak on the subject of the silhouette.
-It’s an art which to me like an oft-overlooked niche in the artistic and cultural life of this country.
+I’m Charles Burns, and people book me as their Roving Artist for weddings, corporate dinners and a host of other interesting events.
+I’ve also written the book, made the film, and even made an appearance on QI.
+I never tire of speaking about this often-overlooked niche in the history of art.

 Silhouettes for the modern age